What is primary hyperparathyroidism?

 - Memory loss

-The symptoms of primary hyperparathyroidism may look like other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+The symptoms of primary hyperparathyroidism may look like other medical problems.

 How is primary hyperparathyroidism diagnosed?